So, How Much Does A Funeral Cost?

 Nowadays, Malaysians try to decrease the amount spent on the deceased’s send-off.
 This has come as no surprise as the average household earns less than RM5,500, according to the Department of Statistics Malaysia.
-This means that regardless of funeral rites, these families surviving in the middle-income range have come to the realisation that they don’t have the necessary budget for the high costs required.
+This means that regardless of funeral rites, these families surviving in the middle-income range have realised that they don’t have the necessary budget for the high costs required.

 In Singapore, a household median monthly income stands at SGD9,023 (roughly RM26,800).
 With a household income higher than that of their neighbours, it doesn’t mean that it’s easier for them to observe all funeral rites as their cost of dying is relatively higher as well.

 How Do I Prepare Myself For This Unfortunate?

 The most important thing to do is to purchase life insurance.
 A monthly basic life insurance premium can be as affordable as RM140 onwards, depending on your age, occupation, lifestyle and needs.
 Life insurance with dividends can help combat inflation so that the future value of the policy will be able to surpass the increasing funeral costs.
 It can also help to cover immediate expenses, if any, to reduce the heartache that family members face.

 Also, it’s advisable to make specific financial provisions in your will to pay for your funeral.
 You can also opt to put aside a specific amount of money in a separate account, or purchase “funeral insurance”, thereby ensuring that your loved ones are spared an extra layer of grief.